ZtModArchive/Complete-Ecosystem-Scenario/README.md

 >
 > \- Unknown Zoo Tycoon 2 developer

-This is an attempt at remaking a scrapped scenario from _Zoo Tycoon 2_, which involved putting both savannah herbivores and carnivores together in the same habitat.
+This is an attempt at restoring a scrapped scenario from _Zoo Tycoon 2_, which involved putting both savannah herbivores and carnivores together in the same habitat.

 ## License